-Stacy Tate is an ordained Presbyterian Minister (PCUSA) who serves a United Church of Christ Congregation in Irvington, IL and is the President of Brehm Oil Company, a local oil production company and Brehm Investment Group, Inc. Stacy is the daughter of Carol Brehm, the founder of our school.
+Stacy Tate is an ordained Presbyterian Minister (PCUSA) who serves a United Church of Christ Congregation in Irvington, IL and is the President of Brehm Oil Company, a local oil production company, and Brehm Investment Group, Inc. Stacy is the daughter of Carol Brehm, the founder of our school.
 Stacy has served on the board in previous years and also served her local school district for over 20 years.
-Stacy comes to the board with extensive background in education and as activist for students with learning disabilities.
+Stacy comes to the board with an extensive background in education and as an activist for students with learning disabilities.

 Daniel Maher is a Springfield, Illinois attorney who has been practicing law since 1984 and in solo practice since 1993, concentrating in administrative law.
 He has served on the boards of several not for profit corporations, including the Springfield YMCA and the Pregnancy Care Center of Springfield.
 Mr. Maher graduated from Northwestern University in 1979 and from Southern Illinois University School of Law in 1984.
 He and his wife, Sandy, have four children.
 Their youngest child, Jordan, attended Brehm for 4 1/2 years, graduating in 2008.
 Dan and Sandy substituted as dorm parents at Brehm while Dan was in law school and had the honor and privilege of knowing Carol Brehm.

 Rita O’Leary Dodd obtained Bachelor of Science and Masters of Science degrees from Southern Illinois University in education and supervisory administration.
 She went on to serve as an educator or administrator in the public and private school systems for 34 years.
 The last 19 of those years have been devoted to Brehm.
-Rita also belongs to several civics organizations and currently serves on the non-profit board, Preservation and Appreciation of Structural Treasures (P.A.S.T.)
+Rita also belongs to several civics organizations and currently serves on the non-profit board, Preservation, and Appreciation of Structural Treasures (P.A.S.T.)

 Frank M. Poremski

 Frank M. Poremski is a seasoned financial executive with significant experience in large, small, domestic, and international operations in a wide range of positions.
 He is skilled at dealing with a variety of business scenarios, including growth, acquisition, divestiture, and bankruptcy.
 Frank is currently the Sr. V.P. & Chief Financial Officer of Children’s Home + Aid Society of Illinois, a 130-year-old social service agency which provides help, hope, and opportunities to children and families in poverty and/or abusive or neglectful situations.
 For the seven years prior to this position, he was Chief Financial Officer of SSP/BPI Group, a privately held human services firm that provides career coaching and counseling to job seekers.
 Over a 28-year period, he held positions ranging from accountant to Vice President of Finance at USG Corporation, a multi-billion-dollar building products company.
 Frank received his BA in Accounting and MBA in Finance from De Paul University in Chicago.
-He also holds a CPA certificate and is or has been a member in FENG, FEI, and FLA.
+He also holds a CPA certificate and is or has been a member of FENG, FEI, and FLA.

 Paul Kosuth received Bachelors and Masters degrees from Southern Illinois University-Carbondale in Botany and Mathematics.
 He has been a faculty member at Brehm since 1984, where he has taught physical science, chemistry, and mathematics, including algebra, geometry, and calculus.
 Prior to that position, he served as a nighttime tutor, tutor supervisor, and part-time aide for mathematics classes.
 Paul was also the first faculty member on the Brehm Board of Trustees.